Origin (Brown novel): Production

 Brown visited many of the places in the book, for example the Guggenheim in Bilbao.
-He spent a great deal of time in Spain.
 Brown wrote and researched the book for four years.
 It is dedicated to his mother, who died in 2017.
 It had an initial printing of 2 million copies, with printing set for 42 languages.

 Reception

-The New York Times complimented the book for focusing on "serious ideas" relating to religion and atheism, and whether religion and science can co-exist.
+The New York Times praised Origin for focusing on "serious ideas" relating to religion and atheism, and whether religion and science can co-exist.
 It also said the book had a "geeky" humor.
 The Guardian found the apocalyptic "witches brew" of themes to be relevant to modern times, but it also noted the characters' dialogue made them sound like "cybernauts".
-Another Guardian review said the book was fun "in its own galumphing way."
+Another Guardian review said the book was fun "in its own galumphing way".

 The Washington Post panned the book, calling the themes and writing style "worn-out."
-USA Today gave it a score of 2.5/4 and said it was a "only a fitfully entertaining religious rehash of his greatest hits," but said fans of Langdon would like it.
+USA Today gave it a score of 2.5/4 and said it was "only a fitfully entertaining religious rehash of his greatest hits," but said fans of Langdon would like it.
 The Daily Telegraph said it was "light on action" and focused more on historical factoids and intellectual ideas, to its benefit.
 It gave it 3 of 5 stars.
 The review called Brown a good communicator but a "lousy" storyteller.

-In August 2018, the book was #1 on The New York Times bestseller list.
-It had been on the list for 23 weeks.
+In August 2018, the book was No. 1 on The New York Times bestseller list.
+It was on the list for 23 weeks.